 Interested in Membership?

-Please make yourself known to our priest and fill out our guestbook found next to the name tag table in the entrance area.
-On Sundays, our Greeters are available at the entrance to the church.
+Please make yourself known to our priest and fill out our guestbook found near the entrance to the sanctuary.
+If you would like to attend regularly, please indicate that you would like a name tag.
+Name tags are on the board in the entrance area.
+On Sundays, our Greeters are available at the entrance to the church to greet you and for additional directions.
 After worship, they can be found in Rose Hall to answer questions and provide information to visitors.

 Ready to Join St. Anne’s Church?

-For those who have never been an Episcopalian or have never been baptized, we offer newcomer classes annually.
-Newcomers are then baptized and/or confirmed by the bishop at a special service.
+For those who have never been an Episcopalian or have never been baptized, we offer confirmation classes annually.
+Following Confirmation Classes, newcomers are then baptized and/or confirmed by the bishop at a special service.
 Baptisms take place on five feast Sundays throughout the year.